Where does torture happen around the world?

 In Iran, torture and other human rights abuses are used by the government to sow fear among the population, suppress political activity, force confessions and act as punishment.

-We have evidence that since the Cultural Revolution of 1980, torture has been used by the state to control a broad range of political, religious and social activity
+We have evidence that since the Cultural Revolution of 1980, torture has been used by the state to control a broad range of political, religious and social activity.
+Reports of torture have continued to emerge following the crackdown on the popular uprising linked to the death in police custody of Mahsa Amini in 2022.

 Read more about torture in Iran.

-For decades, President Isaias Afewerki has led Eritrea with an iron fist.
-There is no legislature, no non-governmental organisations or media outlets or even a judiciary.
+For decades, President Isaias Afewerki has ruled Eritrea with an iron fist.
+There are no legislature, media outlets, non-governmental organisations or even a judiciary.

-There is a harsh system of conscription which sees every Eritrean serve for an indefinite period often lasting around 10 years.
-Whilst in service, Eritreans are subjected to treatment which has been characterised as enslavement and attempts to avoid national service has led to imprisonment and torture.
+There is a harsh system of conscription that sees every Eritrean serve for an indefinite period often lasting around 10 years.
+Whilst in service, Eritreans are subjected to treatment that has been characterised as enslavement, and attempts to avoid national service have led to imprisonment and torture.

-Afewerki’s regime has also conspired to squash any resounding political opposition and a number of religions leading to arbitrary imprisonment and torture.
+Afewerki’s regime has also conspired to crush any political opposition and a number of religions including through arbitrary imprisonment and torture.

-Human rights abuses in the Democratic Republic of Congo (DRC) have been rife throughout the 18-year rule of former President Joseph Kabila.
+Human rights abuses in the Democratic Republic of Congo (DRC) are rife.

 We have evidence that women and men exercising their rights to participate in political or human rights activism have frequently been detained and tortured by the state to silence any political opposition.
 Our 2018 report, ‘A tool to silence: torture to crush dissent in the Democratic Republic of Congo’ studies the experiences of 74 Congolese men and women and reveals that torture, including rape, is rife within the detention system.

-Since then, elections have been held in the Congolese state, and a new President, Félix Tshisekedi, has taken office.
+Since then, elections have been held in the Congolese state, and a new President, Félix Tshisekedi, has taken office following the 18- year rule of former President Joseph Kabila.

 Read more about torture in the Democratic Republic of Congo.

-There have been a variety of human rights abuses permitted by the former Sudanese government of Omar al-Bashir over his 29-year rule.
+We have evidence of human rights violations committed under the government of Omar al-Bashir.
 In particular, we have evidence of torture committed from 2003 after the Darfuri war under the premise of non-Arab ethnic cleansing.

 Where I lived in Sudan young boys like me would be forced into the army, they made you kill your own family.
 The boys in my village refused so the army took us.
 I was burnt, beaten, locked up on my own.
 I still have the scars.
 I was just crying for my mum every day.

 For years, there has been authoritarian rule in Ethiopia where torture has been a staple of the government.
-Attempts to claim a wide range of rights, including land rights or freedoms of expression or association etc. have been met with arbitrary arrests and severe restrictions.
-There has also been persecution against various ethnic groups, including the Oromo, Ethiopia’s largest ethnic group.
+Attempts to claim a wide range of rights, including land rights or freedoms of expression or association, have been met with arbitrary arrests and severe restrictions.
+There has also been persecution against various ethnic groups, including the Oromo (Ethiopia’s largest ethnic group) and people living in the Tigray region.

-In 2018, Ethiopia’s first Oromo Prime Minister Abiy Ahmed was sworn in and since taking power, he has released thousands of political prisoners in detention and admitted that security forces heavily relied on the use of torture and repressive laws.
+In 2018, Ethiopia’s first Oromo Prime Minister Abiy Ahmed was sworn in, and since taking power, he has released thousands of political prisoners and admitted that security forces heavily relied on the use of torture and repressive laws.
+In 2020, armed conflict broke out in Ethiopia’s Tigray region between the Ethiopian federal government and the former ruling party the Tigray People's Liberation Front (TPLF).
+Human rights violations were carried out on a scale that may amount to crimes against humanity.
+Torture of both civilians and combatants has been perpetrated by all parties to the conflict.
+A ceasefire was declared in November 2022.

 The use of torture has been extensive since the US invasion and subsequent occupation in 2003.